Close

 What is the Student Experience Like?

-Students don't know which major offered by the Department of Integrative Biology is best for them
+Choice Overload: Students didn't know which major was best for them

-• Students often explore majors by comparing curricula online, but they need more detailed information to help them determine which major best aligns with their interests and goals.
+• Students often explored majors by comparing curricula online, but they needed more detailed information to help them determine which major best aligns with their interests and goals.

 • How might we design a solution that allows students to easily compare the undergraduate degrees in the Department of Integrative Biology?

-Students struggle to find and synthesize the major info they need
+Cognitive Overload: Students struggled to find and synthesize the major info needed

-Students search for information reactively, only when they need it, but they often face several challenges:
+Students search for information reactively, but they often face several challenges:

-• Uncertainty about where to find the information they need.
+• Uncertainty about where to find the information they needed.

 • Difficulty synthesizing information from multiple sources.

-• Overwhelm from excessive content—they struggle to sift through large volumes of information to find what’s relevant.
-Poor content organization and dense text are major turn-offs, with many reporting burnout from excessive reading.
-Visuals are preferred over long blocks of text.
+• Overwhelm from excessive content.They struggle to sift through large volumes of information to find what’s relevant, reporting burnout from excessive reading.

-• Lack of necessary information—some resources they need are simply unavailable.
+• Lack of necessary information.
+Some resources they need don't exist.

 Students would prefer to have all the information they need for their specific major in one consolidated space (e.g., complimentary minors, careers, jobs, etc.).
 However, careful balance is needed to avoid overwhelming students with too much information at once.
 How might we design this experience?